 Necessary dental care is a service or supply that is required to identify or treat a dental condition, disease or injury.
-The fact that a dentist prescribes or orders a treatment does not mean that it is dentally necessary.
+The fact that a dentist prescribes or approves a service or supply or a court orders a service or supply to be rendered does not make it dentally necessary.
 The service or supply must be all of the following: